William P. Lowdermilk Student Achievement Award

 Each of the eight recipients will also receive a framed certificate and special gift from the Fayetteville Rotary Club.

 To be considered for selection, a student must first meet the criteria outlined in the body of this memorandum.
 In addition to meeting the criteria, a student must be formally nominated by any current member of Methodist University's faculty or staff.
 Click here to download the nomination form.
-The deadline to submit nominations is February 27, 2015 by 5:00PM.
+The deadline to submit nominations for the 2019 William P. Lowdermilk Awards is Friday, March 1, 2019.
 Nominations received after this deadline will not be considered.
 All completed nomination packages must be submitted to:

 Mrs. Carol Pope